Nutrimill Grain Mill (Which one should I get?)

 All the mills are good, so which one you should buy depends on how you want to use your mill.

-The Classic is the loudest of the three, followed by the Harvest.
-The Plus is 15% quieter than the classic.
+The Classic is louder than the Harvest.
 They sound similar to a vacuum cleaner.

 How much does a Nutrimill cost?